Jeff Mann talks with Marco Hafner, senior economist at the RAND Corporation about his landmark research into the global costs of insufficient sleep

 When the report came out I was on a live radio show in Wisconsin, with call-in questions from people who were driving to work and some of them told me [the report] is rubbish and we’re just gonna give the Chinese a more competitive advantage if our kids don’t go to school early.

 It’s a very polarized topic but generally I think it was pretty well received.
 We got a lot of questions about it and a lot of requests if we could do this on a granular level of schools but I said unfortunately we don’t have the data on that and we had to do it on state by state level.
 But generally RAND saw it as one of the most impactful reports of of last year.

-JM: Away from economics and quantitive analysis, what are your general thoughts about about sleep health?
+JM: Away from economics, what are your general thoughts about about sleep health?

 MH: It’s such an important thing, it’s definitely related to happiness, life satisfaction, we’re less grumpy, less likely to be depressed, we’re better people.
 I’m a better parent when I sleep better, I’m getting less stressed with my kids.

 There’s so many factors where sleep is affecting our day to day lives.
 There’s a lot of research that shows that employees who sleep better make less dodgy decisions, they’re more trustworthy.
 Even from a social perspective, linkages and interactions between human beings are driven by sleep, the safety of our communities, being better drivers.

 At the end of day sleep is just the most fascinating thing and it’s something that we don’t fully understand yet, which drives me as a researcher to better understand, first of all, why we sleep and also the impacts of not sleeping enough.

 Jeff is the founder and editor-in-chief at Sleep Junkies .
 A passionate sleep advocate, he started the site in 2012, reaching millions of readers across the globe.
 Jeff also runs the product curation platform SleepGadgets.io .
 He is often asked to speak at about current trends in consumer sleep technology at various events.